ctb/titus-blog/src/automated-testing-and-research-software.rst

 so interested in testing, it was my experience in developing the Cartwheel Web server for comparative sequence analysis.
 I started to notice that every time I added a feature to Cartwheel, I broke an old feature.
+Automated testing to the rescue!
 The argument there is explained in much better detail in my oooooold blog post on the `(Lack of) Testing Death Spiral
 <http://ivory.idyll.org/blog/software-quality-death-spiral.html>`__.

 p.p.s.
 How do I actually deal with the errors-in-scripts issue?